 Conducted by Gustavo Dudamel, the Orquesta Sinfónica Simón Bolívar de Venezuela performs Ludwig van Beethoven’s Symphony No. 5 in C minor, Op.
 67. Recorded live at the Philharmonie de Paris in 2015.

-Written between 1804–1808, during the most productive period of the composer’s career, Beethoven’s fifth is one of the best-known and most-loved compositions in classical music.
+Written between 1804 and 1808, during the most productive period of the composer’s career, Beethoven’s Symphony No. 5 is one of the best-known and most-loved compositions in classical music.
 Probably every human being on Earth at least once heard its distinctive four-note “short-short-short-long” motif – often interpreted as the musical manifestation of “fate knocking at the door”.

 It did not immediately become the world’s (or even the composer’s) most famous symphony.
 During his lifetime, the Third “Eroica” was performed more often and the second movement of the Seventh (movements were often heard separately) was deemed “the crown of instrumental music.”
-But over the course of the 19th century, the Fifth gradually came to epitomize Beethoven’s life and musical style.
+But over the 19th century, the Fifth gradually came to epitomize Beethoven’s life and musical style.